 Risk Assessment at Workplaces

-One of the very practical and useful Model Codes of Practice brought out by Safe Work Australia is on managing the risks to health and safety at the workplace.
+One of the very practical and useful Model Codes of Practice published by Safe Work Australia is managing the risks to health and safety at the workplace.
 It is the duty of every single business in Australia to identify hazards, their associated risks and then to manage them in order to produce a safer workplace for their employees, visitors and the people around them.

 The complete Code of Practice on How to Manage Work Health and Safety Risks is available on the Safe Work Australia website.
 You may also confirm with your relevant work health and safety regulator whether the code of practice has been approved and has legal effect in your jurisdiction.